-Much like an ASME E-Fests event, an ASME EFx is made up of similar components, but on a smaller scale (100-300 students) and a shorter duration (1/2 day to full day).
+Much like an E-Fest, an EFx is made up of similar components, but on a smaller scale (100-300 students) and a shorter duration (1/2 day to full day).
 These include, but are not limited to the following:

-- Keynote Session: Address from the host institute, ASME representative, followed by a Keynote Speaker/Guest lecture that may focus on ASME’s core technologies (see playbook).
+- Keynote Session: Address from the host institute, ASME representative, followed by a Keynote Speaker/Guest lecture that may focus on ASME’s strategic technologies (EFx Playbook available upon request).

-- Knowledge/Training Events: Interactive workshops/sessions on design, soft skills and professional development topics to prepare students who may be participating in competitions at ASME E-Fest events.
+- Knowledge/Training Events: Interactive workshops/sessions on design, soft skills and professional development topics to prepare students who may be participating in competitions at E-Fests.

 - Innovation Showcase: Critical thinking sessions that will enable students to understand how technology is being used to improve the quality of life for underserved communities.